bibisixtynine/zx80app/readme.md

 What is currently working for now :
   - qwark should work on any platform
   - editing (basic) with codemirror (syntax coloring)
-  - run
+  - running
-  - load/save in the cloud... the username (in settings) will be used as the folder name : use foldername compatible rules for the name of username
+  - logging with replit auth
-  - create new project from existing
+  - load/save in the cloud
-  - create link to share the game
+  - (create link to share the game) suspended, come back soon !
   - fullscreen preview
   - debugging with chrome/chromium/edge/safari developper tools integrated in the explorer... on desktop
   - Error message